ecoation-labs/ros2-docker-examples/chatter/README.md

 # ROS 2 Chatter Example with Docker Compose

-This repository contains a Docker Compose setup for running a ROS 2 Humble chatter example with two containers: one for the talker and one for the listener.
-The setup ensures proper communication between the ROS 2 nodes using the host network, IPC, and PID namespaces.
+This repository contains a Docker Compose setup for running a ROS 2 Humble chatter example with three containers: a Discovery Server, talker, and listener.
+The setup demonstrates both multicast-based and Discovery Server-based communication methods.

 ## Prerequisites